Cycling74/min-devkit/ReadMe.md

 To build the externals in this package you will need some form of compiler support on your system.

 * On the Mac this means **Xcode 7 or 8** (you can get from the App Store for free).
-* On Windows this means **Visual Studio 2015** (you can download a free version from Microsoft).
-The installer for Visual Studio 2015 offers an option to install Git, which you should choose to do.
+* On Windows this means **Visual Studio 2017** (you can download a free version from Microsoft).
+The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do.

-You will also need to install [CMake](https://cmake.org/download/).
+You will also need to install a recent version of [CMake](https://cmake.org/download/).

 ## Building